iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> I have had this download it for about six weeks and it hasn't shown a single case and I live in an area where I know that there have been dozens of cases during this time period so evidently this application does not work.<br> :date: __2020-12-05 06:50:51__

+> App keeps freezing & isn't updating the exposure information.<br> :date: __2020-12-04 23:09:46__

+> Nope!
+Nope!
+Nope!<br> :date: __2020-12-04 07:33:36__

+> Not sure how this thing works.
+You dont add any info so how does it know you have been exposed<br> :date: __2020-12-03 06:43:43__

+> Does not refresh, worthless app.<br> :date: __2020-12-02 21:18:53__

+> I've installed this twice and both times it is tracking for Nevada with no way to change the location.
+I live in Washington State.<br> :date: __2020-12-01 22:12:38__

 > There is no way to add a location if you forgot to turn GPS on.
 Because I don't normally have it sucking the battery dry when I'm at home.
 Should be able to manually add locations with at least estimated times.<br> :date: __2020-11-29 08:43:55__

 > App does not allow you to refresh, uninstalled and reinstalled and still does not refresh.<br> :date: __2020-11-28 01:19:20__